mstocco/mariostoc.co/content/traininglog/20221106-challenge2023-33weeksout.md

 ### NOTES
 Total Time: **62 Minutes**  &nbsp; Trainer: **141 W NP**

-First ride on Rouvy; picked a section of the _Roth Bike Course_ and pedalled with 3 virtual avatars.
-The hill near _Greding_ will not catch me off guard.
+First ride on Rouvy; **fun!** Picked a section of the _Roth Bike Course_ and pedalled with 3 virtual avatars.
+The hill at _Greding_ will not catch me off guard.

 ![Bike](/assets/jpg/bike-20221109.jpeg)